-Our Allergists-Immunologists also have extensive experience treating primary immunodeficiency disorders (PID).
+Our allergists-immunologists also have extensive experience treating primary and secondary immunodeficiency disorders.
 These are the diseases of the immune system with the impaired ability to fight the infection.
-Some of the PID are inheritable and may present clinically at any age.
-The most common clinical features of PID are frequent severe and/or chronic infections, including diarrhea.
-It is important to recognize PID early in their course for better optimal control of these disorders and for providing information relevant to immediate family members.
+Some immunodeficiencies are inheritable and others may present clinically at any age.
+The most common clinical features of immunodeficiency are frequent severe and/or chronic infections, including diarrhea.
+It is important to recognize immunodeficiency early in its course for better optimal control of these disorders and for providing information relevant to immediate family members.

 Click on any of the physicians below to view their full profile

-Cooper Allergy, Asthma and Immunology offices in South Jersey and the Delaware Valley include:
+Cooper Allergy and Immunology offices in South Jersey and the Delaware Valley include: